Pain at the Pump - a Closer Look at Hawaiian High Fuel Prices

 The geographic tags for the gasoline and electricity datasets are different: the former is county-based while the latter is island-based.
 Regions with data for both metrics are highlighted below:

 Compare Diesel prices in Honolulu, Wailuku, and Hilo with residential electricity rates on their corresponding islands (Oahu, Maui, Hawaii).

 For more information about generating custom portals, see the Charts Documentation.

 - Install ATSD on a virtual machine or in a Linux container.

 - Install Axibase Collector and configure Collector to write data into your ATSD instance.

-- Import SOCRATA Job into Axibase Collector.
+- Upload the Job file to Axibase Collector.

 - Log in to ATSD and open a sample Socrata portal to explore the data.